 - Avoid unnecessary jargon.
 Read the Economist style guide on avoiding jargon, and follow it.
 Especially avoid business jargon, which just makes you sound like you have no idea what you’re talking about.

-- Avoid using the term ‘guys’ where ‘people’ will do.
+- Avoid using the term ‘guys’ where ‘people’ or ‘folks’ will do.
 Even if you’re referring to a known group of people that is entirely male (unless that’s the reason they are in your talk) call them people anyway.

 - Arrive at least 30 mins before your talk is due to start